MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/data-binning-module/databinpolygon-class.md

 ---
 title: "DataBinPolygon Class | Microsoft Docs"
-description: Describes the DataBinPolygon class, which is an extension of the Polygon class, and provides a list of related properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the DataBinPolygon class, which is an extension of the Polygon class, and provides a description for its dataBinInfo property. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""